bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-5-release/17-write-cli-daemon-migration-and-operations-docs.md

 1. Update the Java build matrix and remove the stale JDK 8-only CLI metadata rule.
 2. Document metadata regeneration on JDK 17/current JDK.
 3. Document protocol-version changes, state compatibility, and the rule against Java/Kryo serialization over IPC.
-4. Document OS package prerequisites, signing/notarization, service test VMs, checksums, and artifact collection.
+4. Document package prerequisites, checksum and release validation, the one-time installation smoke workflow, and publication credentials.
 5. Add daemon lifecycle and Mailer registry ownership to `PROJECT_MECHANISMS_CATALOGUE.md`.
 6. Cross-link and reconcile the CLI gates in `01_INSTANCE_CONFIGURATION_IMPROVEMENT_PLAN` before implementation of this plan begins.
 7. Record how to run every forked process, transport, security, performance, and platform gate.